 Exo Terra Monsoon

-It features a large, 2-gallon reservoir that is also quite easy to refill.
-Exo terra has several versions of the Monsoon; the solo, multi, and I believe a version called the RS400.
+It features a large, 2-gallon reservoir that is easy to refill.
+Exo Terra has several versions of the Monsoon; the solo, multi, and I believe a version called the RS400.

 Zoo Med Repti Rain

 The last misting system on my list is the Zoo Med Repti Rain Automatic Terrarium Mister which is quite affordable and a great choice if you have a very limited budget.
 This misting system is suitable for a wide range of enclosures and can even work on 4C batteries if you do not have your AC adapter handy.